 HIGH WATER BILLS & COMMON CAUSES

-Receiving a high water bill that you can’t explain?
+Have you received a high water bill that you can’t explain?
 WUM knows that receiving a high water bill can lead to frustration and confusion, especially if you’re unsure about the cause.
 High water bills can be due to a number of reasons, and on this page you can learn about some of the most common causes.
 If you do receive an unusually high bill that you can’t explain, please contact our Customer Care team by calling (912) 352-9339 or by sending an email to CustomerCare@waterga.com.
 Our staff is always ready to provide billing education and to discuss water & wastewater usage habits.
 We are happy to assist in identifying any errors or possible culprits for irregular bills and to subsequently resolve them or offer guidance to our customers.

-There is an annual spike in water consumption during the warmer months that may be attributed to an increase in outdoor watering and irrigating of lawns and gardens, and we engage in more outdoor water recreation, like filling pools or running the sprinklers for the kids to splash around in.
+There is an annual spike in water consumption during the warmer months that may be attributed to an increase in outdoor watering and irrigating of lawns and gardens.
+Another factor is more outdoor water recreation, like filling pools or running the sprinklers for the kids to splash around in.
 For guidance on reading your meter, please visit our How to Read A Water Meter page.

 Irrigation systems, even those that are free of leaks or malfunctions, still greatly increase the household usage which in turn affects the bi-monthly billing amounts.
 Let’s assume a typical sprinkler from a standard garden hose runs for one hour and uses about 1,020 gallons of water; if you run it three times per week, that is about 12,240 gallons per month.
 Interested in calculating your home water use?
 Access a home water audit here.